 Administrator, Professional Development

-Sam’s role is to provide support and assist in the delivery of SOLGM’s communications, Professional Development programmes, on-line services, events and webinars.
+Recently from Auckland, Samantha joined SOLGM in October 2016 in the Professional Development Team.
+Recently returning to New Zealand from 3 years spent abroad in London UK and Kelowna Canada, Samantha's role is to provide support and assist in the delivery of SOLGM’s communications, Professional Development programmes, Leadership Pathways, on-line services, events and webinars.

 ddi 04 978 1273